Aidar5/nattoeng/docs/source/book/04_data_structures/5a_list_methods.rst

 ``join()``
 ^^^^^^^^^^

-The **join()** method collects a list of strings into one line with the separator specified before join:
+The **join()** method collects a list of strings into one string with the separator specified before join:

 .. code:: python